A Complete Gili Trawangan Guide: Everything You Need to Know

 Don’t worry ladies, it is fully acceptable to lounge on the beach wearing a bikini, but you might want to throw on some clothes while walking around the island and hanging out in bars and restaurants.

-Again, the Gili Islands are Muslim and there are two mosques (masjid) on Gili Trawangan.
+Again, the Gili Islands are Muslim, and there are two mosques (masjid) in Gili Trawangan.
 You will hear the call to prayer five times a day, from sunrise to sunset.
-Because I used to live in Indonesia the sound brings back fond memories for me.
+Because I used to live in Indonesia, the sound brings back fond memories for me.
 But it can be loud!
 Trust me when I say the sound won’t be so soothing if your hotel is located right next to the mosque.

-Before booking your hotel you might want to read over some reviews to make sure your hotel isn’t too close to the island’s mosques or else you will be jarred awake at 5:30am every morning.
+Before booking your hotel, you might want to read over some reviews to make sure your hotel isn’t too close to the island’s mosques, or else you will be jarred awake at 5:30 every morning.

-There are now a few ATMs on the main drag of Gili Trawangan.
-But this is a tiny and fairly remote island so don’t be surprised if the ATMs run out of cash or stop working.
-It happened during my last visit and I encountered some pretty frustrated travelers.
-I even had to spot my friend some money so he could buy a ferry ticket back to Bali because he literally couldn’t access money.
-It’s best to at least bring a little backup cash with you from Bali, just in case.
+There are now quite a few ATMs on the main drag of Gili Trawangan.
+But this is a fairly remote island, so don’t be surprised if the ATMs run out of cash or stop working.
+It’s happened to me during multiple visits and I’ve encountered some pretty frustrated travelers who can’t get money.
+It’s best to at least bring a little backup cash with you from Bali or Lombok, just in case.

 PIN ME FOR LATER!